JesseTG/melonds-ds/README.md

 # Getting melonDS DS

-You can download and install melonDS DS through the built-in core downloader where supported.
+You can download and install melonDS DS through RetroArch's built-in core downloader where supported.
-If you'd like to use a development build or can't use the core downloader, you can get the latest release of melonDS DS from [this repo's Releases][melondsds-latest-release], or the raw build artifacts from [here][workflows].
+If you'd like to try a development build or can't use the core downloader, you can get the latest release of melonDS DS from [this repo's Releases][melondsds-latest-release], or the raw build artifacts from [here][workflows].